ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 which is the way that Gittip keeps track of money.
 I hope to achieve independence from money so that I can continue to do work on this important problem.

+..note:: This is a baseline existence.
+		 Simply enough to make sure I don't die or starve.
+		 Going to conferences, buying hardware, and other expenses will need to be figured out too.

 Why Gittip?
 -----------